AbbasRuder/TS-todo/README.md

+# Todo using Typescript

+A project made while learning typescript.
+A basic todo application where you can add, delete and checkmark task.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.